Indian Wells: Andy Murray, Carlos Alcaraz, Iga Swiatek and Elena Rybakina in action at the unofficial fifth major

 Here's everything you need to know about Indian Wells, including the draw, who's playing and the schedule.
 You can watch all the drama unfold live on Sky Sports.

-Live coverage from the opening round of the BNP Paribas Open continues on Friday from 6.30pm, with Andy Murray in action - live on Sky Sports Tennis.
+Live coverage the BNP Paribas Open continues on Friday from 7pm, with Andy Murray in action in the second round at 9pm - live on Sky Sports Tennis.

+Australian Open champion Jannik Sinner begins his campaign on Friday night, while world No 1 Iga Swiatek is also in action along with defending champions Carlos Alcaraz and Elena Rybakina.

-Andy Murray will take on No 5 seed Andrey Rublev after winning his first-round match against qualifier David Goffin.
+Murray will take on No 5 seed Andrey Rublev in the second round on Friday after winning his opening match against qualifier David Goffin.

 "Rublev is one of the best players in the world.
 He's been in the top 10 for the last few seasons," said Murray.